blingenf/copydetect/README.md

 - `disable_autoopen` (`-a`, `--disable-autoopen`):  if `true`, the detector will not automatically open a browser window to display the report.

 ## API
 For advanced use cases, copydetect provides an API for performing comparisons between files.
 An example of basic usage is provided below.
+API documentation is available [here](https://copydetect.readthedocs.io/en/latest/api.html).
 ```
 >>> import copydetect
 >>> fp1 = copydetect.CodeFingerprint("sample1.py", 25, 1)